fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 	cs.h.ServeHTTP(w, r)
 }
 ```

-add more / something unconstrained etc / mention that adding your own credentials works too
+The value of said header does apparently not matter, we can just set it for all requests to be sure.
+Other than that there were no restrictions.

-To summarize, if someone adhered to best practices and restricted network access to the Kubernetes API server but has a Tekton dashboard exposed to the internet, we can use its proxy to gain almost unrestricted access to the API server again.
+**To summarize, if someone adhered to best practices and restricted network access to the Kubernetes API server but has a Tekton dashboard exposed to the internet, we can use its proxy to gain almost unrestricted access to the API server again.
+Additionally we can either bring our "own" credentials or act with whatever privileges the `tekton-dashboard` service account has.**

-For convenience I [patched](https://github.com/fl0mb/kubernetes) kubectl to add the `Tekton-Client` header and to allow authentication when using unencrypted http.
+For convenience I [patched](https://github.com/fl0mb/kubernetes) kubectl to add the `Tekton-Client` header and to allow authenticating when using unencrypted HTTP.
 Now we can either use the privileges of the `tekton-dashboard` service account:
 ![](whoami.png)

-Or use credentials obtained in another way, for example service account tokens read via a file inclusion vulnerability in a web application:
+Or use credentials obtained in another way, for example, service account tokens read via a file inclusion vulnerability in a web application:
 ![](shell.png)

 ### RCE